-Sections 209.8 and 231 are amended to permit certain small, street-corner commercial establishments in all RM-3 and RM-4 districts under certain conditions, and Sections 209.8 and 186 are amended to establish street frontage controls for all commercial uses in Residential districts.
 Section 210.3 is amended to update the description of the C-3-S District.
-Section 212 is amended to add a purpose section for the ground-floor commercial frontage requirement in C-3 zoning districts, to extend the ground level active commercial use requirements on building frontages in C-3-R districts to include Destination Alleyway street frontage (as defined in the Downtown Streetscape Plan), and along any street frontage facing Market Street except for the Van Ness and Market Downtown Residential SUD.
-"Art spaces"
+Section 212 is amended to add a purpose section for the ground-floor commercial frontage requirement in C-3 Districts, and to extend the ground level active commercial use requirements on building frontages in C-3-R Districts to include Destination Alleyway street frontage (as defined in the Downtown Streetscape Plan) and along any street frontage facing Market Street except for the Van Ness and Market Downtown Residential SUD.
+Section 231 is amended to allow limited commercial uses in dense residential districts, and updates street frontage and awning controls.